A stray memory from a long time ago, within the infamous historical district of Yoshiwara...

 In the span of a second, the Ten Ken used his Shukuchi to give himself some running room, sheathed his sword before the Fake Battousai realized that something was amiss, then charged with another leaping battoujutsu strike.

-"Cancer Stance: Vice Grip."
+"Cancer Stance: Vise Grip."

 The intersecting blades this time around formed a crucifix on Morinaga's side, the katana serving as the vertical base while the wakizashi kept Soujiro's Kikuichi Monji from tearing him in half from the armpit onwards.
 "You're in my way.
 Akahori Tetsuo must die.
 Let our people go."